MasterScott/deepify/README.md

 4 - Basic usage
 ---------------

-If everything went correctly (we hope so!), it's time for trying torfy.py.
+If everything went correctly (we hope so!), it's time for trying deepify.
 But first, you will need to start the Tor Bundle downloadable from `http://torproject.org`.
 Execution examples:
 ```
 onionGet.py -u "http://3g2upl4pq6kufc4m.onion/"
 ```

 Type -h or --help to get more information about which are the parameters of the application.

-You can also use the functions as a library:
+You can use the functions as a library for collecting information from Tor:
 ```
+# Check that you have the Tor Browser installed first
-import torfy.tor as torwrapper
+import deepify.tor as torwrapper
 url = "http://3g2upl4pq6kufc4m.onion/"
 data = torwrapper.getResponse(url)
 print data
 ```

 5 - HACKING
 -----------

-If you want to extend the functionalities of Torfy and you do not know where to start from, check the [HACKING.md](HACKING.md) file.
+If you want to extend the functionalities of Deepify and you do not know where to start from, check the [HACKING.md](HACKING.md) file.

 6 - AUTHORS
 -----------